wusatosi/exemplar/.github/ISSUE_TEMPLATE/paper-discussion.md

 ## Use case

-Describe your concerns about adding this change to the C++ standard library.
+Describe your concerns about adding this change to the C++ Standard Library.

 ```c++
 // example snippet